 Coconut is a mature fruit of the Cocos nucifera palm.
-It is one of very versatile and indispensable food item for millions of inhabitants of South and South-East Asia and Pacific islands.
-It is one of the most sought-after ingredients in the kitchen since it employed in almost each and every recipe prepared in these parts of the world.
+It is one of the very versatile and indispensable food items for millions of inhabitants of South and South-East Asia and Pacific islands.
+It is one of the most sought-after ingredients in the kitchen and employed in almost every recipe prepared in these parts of the world.

 Cocos nucifera belongs to the large Palmaceae family of palm trees.
-Coco palm grows well in the tropical climates.
-The palm requires moist, sandy, well-drained soil and flourishes well all along the saline-rich coastal regions.
+Coco palm thrives well in tropical climates.
+It requires moist, sandy, well-drained soil to flourish, and grows well all along the saline-rich coastlines.

 |Sweet, crunchy coconut meat.|